Assessing your abdominal pain diagnosis can be as difficult as working on any equipment with an intermittent fault. Ask an electrician or mechanic.

 The classical shift of pain in acute appendicitis is from central to right lower abdomen, as the disease progresses.

-Kidney stone colic classically spreads around from the back, to the groin.
+Kidney stone colic classically spreads around from the back, to the groin, but can be just in the lower abdomen, on one side only.

 In abdominal pain diagnosis one has to consider extra-abdominal conditions as possible causes.